ebermudez/edo-website-v4/cookies-policy.md

 ### Fonts

 This site uses the Roboto font family for text and headings.
 The font files are hosted directly on edobermudez.com, so no personal data (such as IP addresses) is shared with external font providers.
 Loading the fonts does not set cookies or contact third-party CDNs.

+### Payments

+I use "Stripe" as payment service, so you can purchase some products directly from the website.
+Stripe collects personal data as necessary for the transaction.